 Whole blog posts (or books) could be written about this.
 Your lawyer, or other expert on the CCPA and GDPR can advise you.

 The audit should obviously be performed by a party that has no vested interest in the failure of the project.
+And your company pays for their services, not your contractor.

 It should be easier to choose an outsourcing partner for developing software, but unfortunately, just like choosing a contractor in an unregulated industry, it is not.